- The Registered Intermediary Procedural Guidance Manual (2015) London: Ministry of Justice

 Prosecution Witnesses.
 Depending on the stage of the proceedings, a registered intermediary is obtained either by the police or by the Crown Prosecution Service, via the matching service which has been outsourced by the Ministry of Justice to the National Crime Agency.
 The NCA will not accept a referral directly from a witness

 Defendants.
 Defendants fall outside the statutory scheme and therefore are unable to seek a referral via the matching service.
 However the court may through its inherent jurisdiction to ensure a fair trial allow the use of an intermediary to assist a defendant for any portion of the trial.
 That person is called a ‘non-registered intermediary’.
 The non-registered intermediary may be anyone who satisfies the court of their qualifications and suitability.
-The ATC is not able to recommend any provider of non-registered intermediaries but there is information on the internet.
+The Inns of Court College of Advocacy, ICCA (formerly the ATC) is not able to recommend any provider of non-registered intermediaries but there is information on the internet.
 Providers should be of assistance in terms of funding and of costs, which must be approved by the court NB guidance issued by the Recorder of Leeds in R v GP, 20 July 2012 (available on the internet).
 The use of an intermediary potentially includes assistance to a suspect in the police station, e. g., during an interview under caution.
 It would be the responsibility of defence solicitors (or the duty solicitor) to source someone and having regard to the limits on the time in which a suspect may be detained in custody at the police station.
 The intermediary’s assessment of the suspect would have to take place in the police station.
 A responsible third party must be present during an intermediary’s assessment.
 That person ought to be the solicitor.
 It should not be a police officer.

 The Registered Intermediary Procedural Guidance Manual (2012) sets out good practice and the procedure in detail.
 In summary: